 Bit 8 is set when the control determines that data may have been lost in transmission.
-Tape motion stops when bit 8 is set and cannot be restarted until this bit has been cleared by a new Connect or function code or Master Clear (see Programming Considerations).
+Tape motion stops when bit 8 is set and cannot be restarted until this bit has been cleared by a Master Clear (see Programming Considerations).